-Indicator Description Additional boundary Unit Number of Board self- assessments The board self-assessment takes place at the level of the board of directors of the ArcelorMittal group's parent company.
-N/A Number % of employees completed code of business conduct training All employees are required to undertake this training every three years.
-The percentage reported for the year relates to the number of all employees who have a valid training certificate at the end of the period.
-Sites in consolidated financial statement % % of employees completed anti-corruption training Employees in relevant roles are required to undertake this training every three years.
+Indicator Description Additional boundary Unit Number of Board self- assessments the board of directors of the ArcelorMittal group's parent Number % of employees completed code of business conduct training every three years.
+The percentage reported for the year relates to the number of all employees who have a valid training certificate at the end of the period. siness and certificate at the end of the period. % % of employees completed anti-corruption training Employees in relevant roles are required to undertake this training every three years.
 The percentage reported for the year relates to the number of relevant employees who have a valid training certificate at the end of the period.
 Sites in consolidated financial statement % % of employees completed human rights training Employees in relevant roles are required to undertake this training every three years.
 The percentage reported for the year relates to the number of relevant employees who have a valid training certificate at the end of the period.
 Relevant roles include CR, legal, HR, and all managers and above.
 Sites in consolidated financial statement % Number of operations with a local confidential whistleblowing system Our whistleblowing system globally is provided by a third party in the language of the participating country.
 The number of operations relates to a number of countries which have a whistle blowing line operated by this third party.
 One whistleblowing line may serve many sites in the country.
 Sites in consolidated financial statement Number Whistleblowing complaints received via internal audit Complaints received relate to those received via whistleblowing lines relating to fraud and corruption and referred to the Group Forensic team, which records and tracks each one until resolution.
 Sites in consolidated financial statement Number